kopako/terraform/import.md

 AMI and Instance Type are changed via the config files Documentation has been created to the KnowledgeofThousandYears and a pull request has been sent with the new .md file in it, and rdg5 added as revieweer.

-How to import existing ec2 instance from aws.
+# How to import existing ec2 instance from aws.
 ====

-AWS CLI
+### AWS CLI
----

 - Make sure you have AWS CLI
   ```sh
   $ aws --version
   ```
-  Output should be something like
+  Output should be something like (there and further stdout)
   ```sh
   aws-cli/1.16.96 Python/2.7.10 Darwin/17.7.0 botocore/1.12.86
   ```